lupinom/GridCellNeighborhoods/README.md

 # GridCellNeighborhoods
-### Solution to the Counting Grid Cell Neighborhoods problem.
+### Solution to the Counting Grid Cell Neighborhoods problem. (see .pdf in repo for details)

 ## My Initial Thoughts